Start Learning Free

 (And gamma is the quiet twist that changes how strong the delta pull is as the stock moves.)
 The price you see is the rope's final position after all of them pull.
 The trick is that they do not take turns.
 They pull together.

-The stock went up, but my option barely moved.
-Apple is at $200 and you own the $200 call.
+Day one: the forces fight, and you win less than expected.
+Apple is at $200 and you own the $200 call, the same one with a 0.50 delta and 30 days left.
 Apple climbs $2, to $202.
-Delta alone should hand you about $100 on the contract.
+At that delta, the move alone should hand you about $100 for the contract.
 But you check, and you are up only $60.
 Where did $40 go?
-Time took its daily theta bite, and volatility eased off, so vega gave a little back.
-The stock pulled up, but time and volatility pulled down.
-You netted the difference.
-You were right, and you still won less than you expected.
+One day of theta took only about $8, the same daily bite from the last lesson.
+The bigger piece, about $32, was vega: volatility cooled off and your option handed value back.
+The stock pulled up, while time and a calmer market pulled down.
+You were right, and still won less than you expected.

 Why Your Option Did What It Did

-Here is the skill those two stories unlock.
+Here is the skill those three days unlock.
 Any price move, no matter how strange it looks, breaks into the same three pulls.
 To diagnose it, you ask three quick questions:

 How far did the stock move, and how much delta did I have?
 How much time passed?
 Did volatility rise or fall?
 Add those three pulls together, and you have explained the whole move.
 There is no fourth mystery force.